Comparison of remote music performance software

-Software created specifically to minimise or eliminate some of the issues with Internet-related audio latency enables musicians to perform live music together over domestic broadband connections.
+Software created specifically to minimise or eliminate issues with Internet-related audio latency enables musicians to perform live music together over domestic broadband connections.
 The use of various compression and other techniques, together with affordable low-latency audio interface hardware (which most of the systems listed here are also optimised to work with), has reached a state in which it is practical for even large numbers of musicians to play or sing together without experiencing significant problems.